nmslib/nmslib/README.md

 ## Objectives

 Non-Metric Space Library (NMSLIB) is an **efficient** cross-platform similarity search library and a toolkit for evaluation of similarity search methods.
 The core-library does **not** have any third-party dependencies.
+It has been gaining popularity recently.
+In particular, it has become a part of [Amazon Elasticsearch Service](https://aws.amazon.com/about-aws/whats-new/2020/03/build-k-nearest-neighbor-similarity-search-engine-with-amazon-elasticsearch-service/).

 The goal of the project is to create an effective and **comprehensive** toolkit for searching in **generic and non-metric** spaces.
 Even though the library contains a variety of metric-space access methods,